eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 ## **Part IV: The Deeper Questions**

 ### **Chapter 15: Consciousness as Electricity** ✅ *COMPLETED*
-*Philosophical implications: What information physics reveals about mind*
+*Philosophical implications: What information dynamics reveals about mind*
 - The paradox of conscious electricity and observer problems
 - Free will in deterministic circuits and emergent freedom
 - Personal identity and the nature of self in electrical systems